How To Remove Paint Protection Film From Your Car: THE GUIDE

 Final Words

 As you can see above, paint protection film removal isn’t backbreaking and doesn’t require plenty of tools.
 You only need to be careful and patient when removing it.
-I hope that now you know the basics and that you’ll be able to remove it from your car successfully.
+I hope that now you know the basics that you’ll be able to remove it from your car successfully.

 In the end, here’s an interesting video of removing PPF without using heat guns or steam cleaners.
 It’s great if you don’t have any of the tools needed in the guide above.
 I find it very interesting, hope you’ll too!